-You Need To Be Monitoring Your Web Server for Phishing That Use Your Own Web Site's Images, Logos, Etc.
+Banks Need To Be Monitoring Their Web Server for Phishing That Use The Bank's Images, Logos, Etc.

-- Scam artists love to use graphics directly from your institutional web site; the URLs in their email help lull users into a false sense of security, and using hyperlinks instead of attached graphics helps reduce the size of each mail they send. - You, obviously, want to prevent this. - This problem is, in many ways, quite analogous to what "adult hosting" companies face when competitors try to include/reuse "graphical content" without permission. - Not surprisingly, solutions have been developed.
+- Scam artists love to use graphics directly from the bank's institutional web site; the URLs in their email help lull users into a false sense of security, and using hyperlinks instead of attached graphics helps reduce the size of each mail they send. - Banks, obviously, should try to prevent this. - This problem is, in many ways, quite analogous to what "adult hosting" companies face when competitors try to include/reuse "graphical content" without permission. - Not surprisingly, solutions have been developed.